snowch/draft-blog-cloudant-offline-first-patterns/draft_part1.md

 ![single_db_per_user_with_master](https://github.com/snowch/draft-blog-cloudant-offline-first-patterns/blob/master/single_db_per_user_with_master.png)

 Note that similar to the issue with the number of active databases, continuous replications also place a burden on the cluster and there will be a limit to the number of continuous replications.
-There is an alternative to having continious replications by developing a custom service.
-See the section "Replacing continuous replications with _db_updates watcher" for more information.
+There is an alternative to having continous replications by developing a custom service.
+See the section "Replacing continuous replications with _db_updates watcher" in part 2 for more information.

 The filtered replication pattern has a single database on Cloudant, so natively supports querying all of the data.